Sasha-Krasnoshchokov/email_template/README.md

 ## About project
 - On screen you have three section:
   1. Interactive menu that can help you switches between components of second section.
+Also you can switching between section pushing on the button under the form.
   2. Section for creating and filling templates.
       - On first step you can create templates - {placeholders} for email letter.
       Fields Recipients and Subject are non creation fields.
 They are only for fill information.